How I Work

 I have ZERO intentions of going back to a 9-5 job.
 I started my company over 8 years ago and have never looked back.
 There are two things that have made me successful

 - I communicate.
 I answer the phone, I reply to emails and texts.
-I do not leave people hanging.
+And do not leave people hanging.
 This is the BIGGEST problem with designers.
 They just “disappear”.
 I am passionate about what I do, I take my clients and my business very seriously.
 If you need to talk to me right now and email isn’t fast enough, call me!
 As long as I am not on the phone with someone else, I WILL pick up the phone.
 623-476-7394.

 If you choose to go with the creative freedom package I will send you my logo design worksheet to fill out.
 This is a simple, two-page fillable PDF that asks a series of questions to help narrow the creative field in terms of style, color, fonts and iconography.